Birth Injury Compensation Claims in Manchester

 Some pre-eclampsia cases can lead to the death of mother and baby, and so is one of the more serious birth accidents that we are able to work on.
 In most cases mother and baby will be left with health issues due to negligence and so birth injury compensation is typically sought.

 Birth Injury Claims – During Labour

-Cerebral Palsy can occur when the baby is not supplied enough oxygen during child-birth.
+Cerebral palsy can occur when a lack of oxygen is supplied to the baby during childbirth.
 This form of birth accident claim is entirely down to clinical negligence in most cases, and forms a large part of our birth injury compensation cases.

-To apply for birth injury claims for cerebral palsy please get in touch with us as soon as possible so that we can advise you on your case and put you in touch with one of our specialist birth injury lawyers.
+To apply for birth injury claims for cerebral palsy, please get in touch with us as soon as possible.
+We will guide you on your case and put you in touch with one of our specialist birth injury lawyers.